network-analytics/pmacct-test-automation/tests/202-BMP-CISCO-HUAWEI-multiple-sources/README.md

 - output-log-01.txt                         log messages that need to be in the logfile [after closing socket]
 ```

+### Scenarios

+- Default scenario: pmbmpd with basic configuration
+- Scenario-01: BMP HA enabled (to ensure single daemon works correclty when started in HA mode but redis not available)

 ### Test timeline:

 t=0s --> the first full minute after starting the traffic generator